BCS Principles of Coding Practice Test

 1 / 20

-What is an algorithm in the context of programming?
+What is the main purpose of hyperlinks?

 Next Question